 To find good flight deals, google flights is an excellent option.
 This allows for you to pick your dates and find the cheapest flights anywhere (select “everywhere” under places).

 I also find that using Skyscanner is helpful.
-Again, you can select “everywhere” for destination, but if you have a destination in mind and are flexible with dates, you can select “whole month,” then “cheapest month” for the best travel times for your budget.
+Again, you can select “everywhere” for the destination, but if you have a destination in mind and are flexible with dates, you can select “whole month,” then “cheapest month” for the best travel times for your budget.

 You can also tick “nearby airports” to find flights near your origin or destination.
 A bus ride or train ticket in addition to your flight may end up being cheaper than flying directly into your destination.